Contact us today

 Managing all these risks can quickly become overwhelming, especially if you don’t have a second line of defense.
-Fortunately, this is where insurance comes in.
+Fortunately, this is where logging insurance comes in.

 What type of insurance do loggers need?

 The exact coverage you purchase will depend on your needs.
-Not every logging business is the same, which means no two logging business insurance policies will be the same either.
+Not every logging business is the same, which means no two logging business insurance policies in Oregon will be the same either.
 However, there are general coverages any logging company should consider.

 - General Liability – Protects your company against bodily injuries, property damage, product damage, copyright violation, legal costs, and more.

-- Loggers Broad Form Property Damage – This specialized general liability coverage protects against property damage to timberlands you’re working on, damage from loading and unloading of logs, and fire suppression costs incurred by others.
+- Loggers Broad Form Property Damage – This general liability coverage protects against property damage to timberlands you’re working on, damage from loading and unloading of logs, and fire suppression costs incurred by others.

 - Commercial Property – The success of your logging business relies on the property associated with it.
 Commercial property insurance can offer you a financial safety net if disaster hits and your business’s property is damaged by fire, weather, or smoke.